HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 While the median number of `preload` hints per mobile page has stayed the same, the number of `prefetch` hints has decreased from three to two per page.
 Note that at the median, these resuts are identical for both mobile and desktop pages.

-## How is JavaScript delivered
+## How is JavaScript delivered?

-When sending resources over the network, it becomes important to look at an efficient way of doing it, and compressing these resources using different techniques either statically or dynamically boosts the performance and makes the process faster.
+JavaScript resources can be loaded more efficiently over the network with compression and minification.
+In this section, we'll explore the usage of both techniques to better understand the extent to which they're being utilized effectively.

 ### Compression

-Most of the compressed resources use either <a hreflang="en" href="https://www.gnu.org/software/gzip/manual/gzip.html">gzip</a> compression, <a hreflang="en" href="https://github.com/google/brotli">brotli</a> (br) compression, or a compression technique that is not set.
+Compression is the process of reducing the file size of a resource as it gets transferred over the network.
+This can be an effective way to improve the download times of JavaScript resources, which are highly compressible.
+For example, the `almanac.js` script loaded on this page is 28 KB, but only 9 KB over the wire thanks to compression.

 {{ figure_markup(
   image="compression-requests.png",
-  caption="Compression methods usage percentage by request.", description="Bar chart showing the percent of the usage of compression methods.
+  caption="Adoption of the methods for compressing JavaScript resources.", description="Bar chart showing the percent of the usage of compression methods.
 55% of JavaScript requests apply the gzip compression on mobile, 31% apply br compression, and 14% do not apply any compression method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1306457429&format=interactive", sheets_gid="1182320606",